-2.6.1.1 Person Identifier Variables (DUID, PID, DUPERSID)
+Person Identifier Variables (DUID, PID, DUPERSID)

+The definitions of Dwelling Units (DUs) in the MEPS Household Survey are generally consistent with the definitions employed for the National Health Interview Survey (NHIS).
 The dwelling unit ID (DUID) is a seven-digit number consisting of a 2-digit panel number followed by a five-digit random number assigned after the case was sampled for MEPS.
-A three-digit person number (PID) uniquely identifies each person within the dwelling unit.
+A three-digit person number (PID) uniquely identifies each person within the DU.
 The ten-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
-Beginning in 2018, all ID variables begin with the 2-digit panel number.
-For detailed information on dwelling units and families, please refer to the documentation for the 2019 Full Year Population Characteristics File.
+IDs begin with the 2-digit panel number.

+For detailed information on dwelling units and families, please refer to the documentation for the 2021 Full Year Population Characteristics File.

-2.6.1.2 Record Identifier Variables (RXRECIDX, LINKIDX, DRUGIDX)
+Record Identifier Variables (RXRECIDX, LINKIDX, DRUGIDX)

 The variable RXRECIDX uniquely identifies each record on the file.
-This 19-character variable comprises the following components: prescribed medicine drug-round-level identifier generated through the HC (positions 1-16) + enumeration number (positions 17-19).
-The prescribed medicine drug-round-level ID generated through the HC (positions 1-16) can be used to link a prescribed medicine event to the conditions file and to other event files, via link files, and is provided on this file as the variable LINKIDX.
-For more details on linking, please refer to Section 6.2 and to the 2019 Appendix File.
-The prescribed medicine drug-level ID generated through the HC, DRUGIDX, can be used to link drugs across rounds.
+This 19-character variable comprises the following components: prescribed medicine person-drug-round-level identifier generated through the HC (positions 1-16) + enumeration number (positions 17-19).
+The prescribed medicine person-drug-round-level ID generated through the HC (positions 1-16) can be used to link a prescribed medicine event to the conditions file, via a link file, and is provided on this file as the variable LINKIDX.
+For more details on linking, please refer to Section 6.1 and to the 2021 Appendix File.
+The prescribed medicine person-drug-level ID generated through the HC, DRUGIDX, can be used to link drugs across rounds.
 DRUGIDX was first added to the file for 2009; for 1996 through 2008, the RXNDC linked drugs across rounds.

 The following hypothetical example illustrates the structure of these ID variables.
-This example illustrates a person in Rounds 1 and 2 of the household interview who reported having purchased

-Amoxicillin three times.
-The following example shows three acquisition-level records, all having the same DRUGIDX (2400002026002), for one person (DUPERSID=2400002026) in two rounds.
+This example illustrates a person in Rounds 1 and 2 of the household interview who reported having purchased Amoxicillin three times.
+The following example shows three acquisition-level records, all having the same DRUGIDX (2600002026002), for one person (DUPERSID=2600002026) in two rounds.
 Generally, within a round, one NDC is associated with a prescribed medicine event because matching was performed at a drug level, as opposed to an acquisition level.
-The LINKIDX (2400002026002103) remains the same for both records in Round 1 but varies across rounds.
-The RXRECIDX (2400002026002103001, 2400002026002103002, 2400002026002103001) differs for all three records.
+The LINKIDX (2600002026002103) remains the same for both records in Round 1 but varies across rounds.
+The RXRECIDX (2600002026002103001, 2600002026002103002, 2600002026002103001) differs for all three records.